podium-lib/podium-lib.github.io/docs/api/incoming.md

 // Attach the middleware on Express.
 This will create HttpIncoming under the
 // hood plus generate the context and store it on HttpIncoming among other
-// things HttpIncoming will be stored at res.locals.podium app.use(layout.middleware());
+// things.
+HttpIncoming will be stored at res.locals.podium app.use(layout.middleware());

 app.get(layout.pathname(), (req, res) => {